Fatal Games (1984)

 The school tries to find out why these students are missing and not realising that they are being hacked away but Annie suddenly becomes a prime target.

+Bottom line is that I found this one to be a ripoff on other early 80's highschool slasher flicks like Prom Night and Graduation Day.
 It shows alot of interesting dark moments like the killer chasing after a victim in a highschool hallway at night and athletes being killed elsewhere like in the field but other than that this one was terribly trashy typical 80's cheese but not at it's worst.
+I can see this one possibly inspiring other low grade T & A trashy golden turkey slasher flicks though.

 The acting is dated like most cheesy flicks like this but still is fine to watch them perform without griping but it's very average.

-Lynne Banashek has the right looks to be in other cheesy horror and other B-films but her acting isn't over the top.
+Lynne Banashek (Annie Rivers) has the right looks to be in other cheesy horror and other B-films but her acting isn't over the top.
 Not too terrible though but she's no Jamie Lee Curtis type material by any means.

 Lots of nudity.